CB2 micro

 Lead-based solder

-This KIT has lead-containing parts.
-The use of thin gloves is recommended when building the KIT.
+The CB2 micro has lead-containing parts.
+The use of thin gloves is recommended when building the CB2 micro.
 If you find it too difficult to solder with the gloves on, you may not use them, although recommended.
 If you do not use gloves, take care not to put your hands on your clothes, in your face and especially in your nose, eyes, ears or mouth after you have touched the PCB or when soldering.
 Lead is a toxic metal that easily sticks on your hands even on small quantities without noticing.
 Whatever you do, make sure you never put your fingers in your mouth or nose and eyes, as lead must not find a way into your body at any case.
-To minimize lead contamination do not do anything else while you are soldering the KIT.
+To minimize lead contamination do not do anything else while you are soldering the CB2 micro.
 You should not touch your house door knobs, you should not drink or eat or smoke, or have kids and other people near by.
 You could allow kids only to watch, without touching anything, provided that there is a good ventilation in the room (open windows).

-If you have the ability, it is recommended you use lead-free solder to build the KIT, even if the KIT components contain lead-based solder.
+If you have the ability, it is recommended you use lead-free solder to build the CB2 micro, even if the components contain lead-based solder.
 Using lead-free solder alone will expose you in far fewer amounts of lead.
-After finishing the KIT assembly, make sure you clean up the workbench
+After finishing the CB2 micro assembly, make sure you clean up the workbench

 .
 Do not use the house vaccuum cleaner at any instance to suck in the tiny bits of solder and there is a reason for not doing so.
 Use lightly wet handkerchiefs to make the tiny solder bits stick into them and and throw them away after cleaning.